diffblue/cbmc/COMPILING.md

    ```
    This command tells CMake to invoke the correct tool to run the build in the
    `build` directory.
 You can also use the build back-end directly by invoking
    `make`, `ninja`, or opening the generated IDE project as appropriate.
+The
+   complete set of built binaries can be found in `./build/bin` once the build
+   is complete.

 # Building using hand-written make files.